nishantjr/fuzzing-with-k/doc/report.md

 ```

 In this skeleton, we have a program with two variables `x` and `y`, an
-assignment statement, followed by two arbitary statements.
+assignment statement, followed by two arbitrary statements.

 The \K{} symbolic engine first adds the `x` and `y` variables to the environment.
 It then encounters a symbolic statement. \K{} *narrows* (rewrites over symbolic terms) on that statement,
-chosing each possible case instantiation of the symbolic variable.
+choosing each possible case instantiation of the symbolic variable.
 For example, \K{} a symbolic statement
 may narrow into each of an assignment, an if statement, a while loop and so on.
-Each of the parameters that these constucts take may then be further narrowed on.
+Each of the parameters that these constructs take may then be further narrowed on.
 For example, the left hand side of an assignment may narrow into various identifiers,
 and the right hand side into various expressions.
 Importantly, since the narrowing is driven by the semantic rules for the language,
 only semantically interesting programs are generated.
 For example, only declared variables are chosen for both the right and the left hand side of the
-assignemnt statement.
+assignment statement.
 Magic numbers used in the semantics (e.g. if division by zero is a special case in the semantics)
 are also found and exploited.

-Rule Limiting
+Rule Limiting {#sec:rule-limiting}
 -------------

 Simply enumerating as many programs as possible with this method is not viable however, since the search space
 is unbounded.
 Further, we may spend a lot of time repeatedly exercising the same areas
 of the semantics, for example, by generating deeply nested but uninteresting expressions on the right hand side
-of the assignement in the first statement, without proceeding to the next one (for example, `2 + 2 + 2 + 2 + 2`).
+of the assignment in the first statement, without proceeding to the next one (for example, `2 + 2 + 2 + 2 + 2`).
 It is also easy to generate programs that loop forever.

 To avoid these issues, we must therefore guide the search.
 We do so by recording
 the coverage for some rules and stopping symbolic execution once a program has
 executed any of these rules a certain number of times.
 Besides guiding the
-semantics, this also deals with non-terminating programs by dissallowing the
+semantics, this also deals with non-terminating programs by disallowing the
 rule for while loops executing too many times.

 Black listing internal constructs